Congratulations, you're preparing to take the bar exam!

 In addition to taking the bar exam, there are character, fitness, and other qualifications for admission to the Maryland bar.
 You are encouraged to review Maryland Rule 19-203 which explains how the character review process works.

-If you have questions about bar preparation courses, Lisa Sparks (Practitioner in Residence and Special Assistant to the Dean for Bar Readiness) is available to speak with you about considerations that may affect your choice.
-She is also available to discuss bar study strategies generally.
-Please contact Professor Sparks if you would like to make an appointment.
+If you have questions about bar preparation courses, Professor Neal Kempler, Director of Bar Success is available to speak with you.
+Please contact Professor Kempler if you would like to make an appointment.

 Good luck!